tango-controls/tango-doc/source/index.rst

 * :doc:`Table of Contents <contents>` provides access to all documents.

-* If you want to contribute to the documentation please read a document :doc:`How to work with Tango Controls documentation <documentation-guide>`.
+* If you want to contribute to the documentation please read the document :doc:`How to work with Tango Controls documentation <documentation-guide>`.

 .. include:: first-steps.rst